01. Asbestos Use in Ductwork Connectors

 Asbestos Ductwork Connectors History at a Glance

-- Years of Manufacture: 1930s – 1980s
+- Years of Manufacture: Early 1900s – 1980s

-- Places Used: Heating, ventilation and air conditioning (HVAC) systems
+- Places Used: HVAC systems

 List of Asbestos Ductwork Connectors